 This, in a nutshell, is our approach to automation: Eradicate, optimize and then automate, in a simple, seamless, scalable and sustainable manner.

-Lead – Automation and Artificial Intelligence, Accenture Technology
+Lead – Global Automation and Intelligent Assets, Accenture Technology